dpc/rdedup/README.md

  * support for public-key encryption (the only tool like that I'm aware of, and primary reason `rdedup` was created)
- * flat-file synchronization friendly (Dropbox, syncthing) backend
+ * flat-file synchronization friendly (Dropbox/syncthing, rsync, rclone)
    * cloud backends are WIP
  * incremental, scalable garbage collection
  * variety of supported algorithms: